calbrch01/HSQL/hsqlt/notes/syntax.md

 Eg. importing `foo` from `foo.ecl` will allow `foo.someTable` even if its not actually exported.

 This can be taken care of by attaching a `.dhsql` file for definitions alongside the `.ecl` file.

+## Type declarations

+ECL files are considered as a ANY type, without strict typing, but that can be added in as well.
+Refer to [dhsql.md](dhsql.md) for more information.

+Type declarations can also be used to extend the provided visualization and machine learning methods.